-If it is required to encode a restricted anchoring area, it must be done using a Restricted Area Regulatory feature (see clause X.X), or using other features with the attribute restriction (see clause X.X), where restriction = 1 (anchoring prohibited) or 2 (anchoring restricted).
-Additional information about the restriction should be encoded using an associated instance of the information class Nautical Information (see clause X.X), complex attribute information.
+If it is required to encode a restricted anchoring area, it must be done using a Restricted Area Regulatory feature (see clause 17.9), or using other features with the attribute restriction (see clause 17), where restriction = 1 (anchoring prohibited) or 2 (anchoring restricted).
+Additional information about the restriction should be encoded using an associated instance of the information type Nautical Information (see clause 24.4), complex attribute information.